 How to supply your TFN

-Can I claim a superannuation tax deduction?
+Can I claim a super tax deduction?

-- meet the age-related requirements.
+- meet the age-related requirements (see below).

-To make a claim, you need to:
+To make a claim:

 Satisfying the age requirements